 In August 2009, Ellington and one of its affiliates received subpoenas from the SEC seeking documents and information regarding certain structuring, sales and marketing practices in the CDO market.
 The subpoenas seek documents and details regarding CDOs in which Ellington or its affiliates participated during 2006 and 2007.
-Ellington finished its production in response to the subpoenas in November 2009, responded to subsequent requests by the SEC for clarifications with respect to some of the information that Ellington produced to the SEC and intends to cooperate with any further requests.
+Ellington intends to cooperate fully with both of these subpoenas.